 To understand the Black–Scholes, it helps to start with its resemblance to the simple – put–call– parity formula: c=S Ke-rT.
 See how – put–call– parity is embedded inside the formula?
 This part is just the stock price minus the discounted exercise price!
 The Black–Scholes “augments” the – put–call parity formula by adding N(d1) and N(d2).
 The “introduction” of N(d1) and N(d2) into the formula have the net effect of increasing the value of the call—the higher the volatility, the greater these increase effected by these terms.

 A key feature of the Black–Scholes is that is has no place for (it does not require) the expected return of the stock (nor does it require an assumption about the probability distribution of returns).
-This is counterintuitive but it is a feature of no arbitrage put–call parity and it extends to the Black–Scholes which is derived from the no arbitrage premise.
+This is counterintuitive but it is a feature of no arbitrage put–call parity and it extends to the Black–Scholes that is derived from the no arbitrage premise.

 Keep in mind that the option values given by the model apply under the assumptions.
 The model is a proof—it follows from a no-arbitrage scenario—given the assumptions.
 In other words, if the assumptions are true, the value must be true or there would be an arbitrage opportunity.
 Many criticisms of the model stem from the observation that one or more assumptions are not true in real-life.
 For example, application to ESOs is criticized because several of the assumptions are not true for ESOs.